EdgeMafia-144/benchmark/README.md

 # benchmark
-To:  me
- ·
-Sun 29 Mar at 18:34
-Message Body
 The "EdgeMafia" architecture solves a problem that many academic labs struggle with: Scaling Emergent AI to Consumer Edge Hardware.
 1. Open Source It (GitHub)